ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 single response.

-The rest of the document are organized as follows. {{term}} introduces the extra terminologies that are used in this document. {{usecases}} uses an illustrative example to allow better understanding of the goal of this extension, and discusses potential use cases. {{Overview}} gives an overview of the protocol design. {{Basic}} and {{Services}} specify the Path Vector extension to the ALTO IRD and the information resources, with some concrete examples presented in
+The rest of the document are organized as follows. {{term}} introduces the extra terminologies that are used in this document. {{probstat}} uses an illustrative example to introduce the additional requirements of the ALTO framework, and discusses potential use cases. {{Overview}} gives an overview of the protocol design. {{Basic}} and {{Services}} specify the Path Vector extension to the ALTO IRD and the information resources, with some concrete examples presented in
 {{Examples}}. {{Compatibility}} discusses the backward compatibility with the base protocol and existing extensions.
 Security and IANA considerations are discussed in {{Security}} and {{IANA}} respectively.

+# Requirements Languages

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
+when, and only when, they appear in all capitals, as shown here.

+When the words appear in lower case, they are to be interpreted with their natural language meanings.

 # Terminology {#term}